grscheller/scheller-linux-archive/linux/info/vimNotes/basicTextEditing.md

       5C   change next 5 lines
-      c^   change text before cursor, excluding initial white space s    delete current character and enter Normal Mode ~    change case of current character, advance one character, return to Command Mode r    change current character to next character typed, stay in Command Mode
+      c^   change text before cursor, excluding initial white space s    delete current character and enter Normal Mode ~    change case of current char, advance one char, return to Command Mode r    change current char to next char typed, stay in Command Mode
    ```
    While in _Insert Mode_, the file can be navigated through with the arrow keys.